ozten/id-specs/browserid/index.md

   * `termsOfService` - URL to site's terms of service.
     When provided, a link will be displayed in the sign-in dialog.
   * `oncancel` - a callback that will be invoked if the user refuses to share an identity with the site.
+  * `allowUnverified` *(optional)* - A Boolean, defaults to false, which indicates the RP will accept un-verified identities.
+  * `issuer` *(optional)* - Domain name which replaces the primary and fallback IdPs with a new root of trust. **Usage is discouraged**.

+##### Unverified Email
+Some relying parties may wish to accept an untrusted identity using the same UX and later convert their users to a trusted state.
+The optional `allowUnverified` argument to the `request` API enables the Fallback or other IdP to issue an assertion with a slightly different format.
+RPs which use this feature must also use assertion verification logic which can handle either the normal backed assertion format as well as the unverified email format.

 #### navigator.id.logout();